International Criminal Court: Detention centre

 The ICC's detention centre accommodates both those convicted by the court and serving sentences as well as those suspects detained pending the outcome of their trial.
 It comprises twelve cells on the premises of the Scheveningen branch of the Hague Penitentiary Institution, The Hague, close to the ICC's headquarters in the Alexanderkazerne.
 Suspects held by the former International Criminal Tribunal for the former Yugoslavia were held in the same prison and shared some facilities, like the fitness room, but had no contact with suspects held by the ICC.

 Other offices

 The ICC maintains a liaison office in New York and field offices in places where it conducts its activities.
 As of 18 October 2007, the Court had field offices in Kampala, Kinshasa, Bunia, Abéché and Bangui.

 Digital infrastructure

 The ICC used Microsoft digital infrastructure, including email, Microsoft Office, file storage and "software for evidence analysis" through to 2025.
 During 2025, following Trump sanctions against the ICC, the ICC Prosecutor and some other ICC staff switched from Microsoft email to Proton Mail.

-In late October 2025, the ICC stated that it would switch from Microsoft Office to Open Desk, which is open-source software that is managed by the German Centre for Digital Sovereignty of the Public Administration (Zendis).
+In late October 2025, the ICC stated that it would switch from Microsoft Office to OpenDesk, a free and open-source productivity software suite managed by the German Centre for Digital Sovereignty in Public Administration (ZenDiS).